CharlesBarone/CSSharp-Fixes/README.md

 would have had the problem of maintaining a C++ plugin for both windows and linux, whereas with CS# I can just compile one plugin that is platform-agnostic, thus lowering the maintenance burden.
 Additionally, there are more developers making plugins for CS# than there are for MetaMod, so I figured it would be easier for others to assist in maintaining the plugin if it were written in C#.
+Also, it should be noted that unlike CS2Fixes, this plugin is not made for the Zombie Escape gamemode, thus it doesn't have the features that are specific to that gamemode or that I felt should probably be implemented in their own plugins like administrative features and ZE specific features.